chapel-lang/chapel/ACKNOWLEDGEMENTS.md

 =======================

 The Chapel project's source repository and releases are currently hosted by [GitHub].
-Our mailing lists are hosted by [SourceForge], as is a mirror of the release.
+Our mailing lists are hosted by [SourceForge].
 We are grateful to both organizations for their ongoing support.

 The Chapel project was originally funded by the [Defense Advanced Research Projects Agency] under its Agreement No. HR0011-07-9-0001,